magoo/risk-measurement/content/en/docs/intro/risk.md

 loss, even if an engineer doesn\'t have the full picture measured.

 ## Uncertainty and Risk
 _Uncertainty_ is a term that often comes up in risk measurement, and is often used interchangeably with probability.
-For example, the probability of some scenario occuring can be described as the uncertainty involved with that scenario.
+For example, the probability of some scenario occurring can be described as the uncertainty involved with that scenario.

 However, there are interpretations of risk that distinguish risk from uncertainty, as [Knightian Uncertainty](https://en.wikipedia.org/wiki/Knightian_uncertainty).